 Have you ever thought to yourself that you wish you were more organized?
 Chances are, if you’re here reading this article, there’s some part of you that is at least curious about the things you need to have a more organized life.

-Before you start getting into the nitty gritty of making your day more organized, there’s a few questions you should ask yourself first.
+Before you start getting into the nitty-gritty of making your day more organized, there are a few questions you should ask yourself first.

 Is this so you can have more time on your own?
 More time with the kids?
 So you can feel less cluttered in your day?
 So you don’t miss important events?

 Everyone will have different motivations for being more organized but the only motivation that matters for you is your own.